stackhpc/ansible-slurm-appliance/docs/production.md

   Using fixed IPs will require either using admin credentials or policy changes.

-- If floating IPs are required for login nodes, modify the OpenTofu configurations appropriately.
+- If floating IPs are required for login nodes, these can be set using the optional parameter `fip_addresses`.
+These need to be created in your project beforehand.
-  **TODO: add example**

 - Consider whether mapping of baremetal nodes to ironic nodes is required.
 See [PR 485](https://github.com/stackhpc/ansible-slurm-appliance/pull/485).